FREE, NO-RISK CONSULT

 8. Insurance carriers and policy numbers: It is often easiest to ask to see the driver and/or vehicle owner’s insurance card.
 From that card you can gather the insurance carrier and the policy number, both of which are crucial to have in order to file a third-party claim for your property damage and personal injuries.

 If you were injured in a crash, do not hesitate to seek advice from an experienced lawyer.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 The attorneys of Staver Accident Injury Lawyers, P.C. understand how hard it can be to physically, emotionally, and financially recover from a collision.
 That is why we are here to support you through this difficult time, handle the insurance red tape, and represent you on your personal injury claim in court if necessary.
 Call us today at (312) 236-2900 to schedule an initial consultation.